TamuraKafka/KAPS/README.md

 The complete datasets for Douban, GoodReads, and Twitter are stored in the complete_dataset folder.
 Only the split datasets for Douban and GoodReads are stored in the split_dataset folder.
 The splitting rule is to gradually increase worker redundancy from 3 to 15 for each task, with priority given to workers with high social influence.
 The calculation of social influence is as follows: social influence = (degree of node +1) / total number of nodes.

 The description of each file and column in each dataset i

+The description of each file and column in each dataset is as follows:

+* E.csv: Social influence file (worker id, social influence)
+* G.csv: Social relationship file (follower, fan)
+* T.csv: Task category file (each column represents a category, if it is equal to one then it belongs to that category)
+* truth.csv: Ground truth file (task id, ground truth)
+* Y.csv: Worker task file (worker id, task id, label)
+* Y2.csv: Worker task file (worker id, task id, label, ground truth)
+* result_a.csv: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
+This file has nothing to do with the lab setup and is for my own use only.
+* result_h.csv: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
+This file has nothing to do with the lab setup and is for my own use only.
+* result_phi.csv: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
+This file has nothing to do with the lab setup and is for my own use only.
+* result_R.csv: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
+This file has nothing to do with the lab setup and is for my own use only.